mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     export TF_LOG=DEBUG
     export TF_LOG_PATH=tf.log
     ```
-1. Copy this folder will all it's contents in another folder, say, `sandbox1`

-1. Generate RSA key pairs in current repo:
+1. Generate RSA key pairs in this folder
     ```
     $ ssh-keygen -r rsa
     ```
 Save the keys to this directory with default names `id_rsa` and `id_rsa.pub`.

-1. Modify the following variables in `variables.tf` as per your setup.
+1. Modify the variables in `variables.tf` as per your setup.

 1. Obtain an Elastic IP (EIP) from AWS.